Keep PPAs Enabled when Upgrading Releases

-Normally, all PPAs and third-party repositories are disabled when updating to a new release of Ubuntu.
-This helps keep upgrades simpler and prevents PPAs that haven’t been properly updated for the new release from breaking the upgrade.
+Normally, all Personal Package Archives (PPAs) and third-party repositories are disabled when updating to a new release of the operating system.
+This helps keep upgrades simpler and prevents PPAs that haven't been properly updated for the new release from breaking the upgrade.

-AllowThirdParty = yes configuration option tells update-manager to keep all third-party repos enabled.
-While useful for some users and sysadmins, this option is quite dangerous for a PPA maintainer to use, since it’s impossible to test all combinations of repos a user may have added.
+AllowThirdParty = yes configuration option tells update-manager to keep all third-party software repositories (repos) enabled.
+While useful for some users, this option is quite dangerous for a PPA maintainer to use, since it's impossible to test all combinations of repos a user may have added.